JuliaDocs/Documenter.jl/docs/src/man/guide.md

 pkg> add Documenter
 ```

-## Usage

-Documenter is designed to do one thing -- combine markdown files and inline docstrings from
-Julia's docsystem into a single inter-linked document.
-What follows is a step-by-step guide
-to creating a simple document.

-### Setting up the folder structure
+## Setting up the Folder Structure

 !!! note
     The function [`DocumenterTools.generate`](@ref) from the `DocumenterTools` package
-    can generate the basic structure that Documenters expects.
+    can generate the basic structure that Documenter expects.

 Firstly, we need a Julia module to document.
 This could be a package generated via
 `PkgDev.generate` or a single `.jl` script accessible via Julia's `LOAD_PATH`.
 For this